spykeshivam/Audio_fingerprinting/README.md

 Wang, A. (2003).
 "An Industrial-Strength Audio Search Algorithm."
 In ISMIR.
 Cano, P., et al. (2005).
 "A Review of Audio Fingerprinting."
 Journal of VLSI Signal Processing.

+To know more about the underlying concepts and development process visit my blog here: https://medium.com/@shivam01110011/audio-fingerprinting-aee18fb88d4a

 License
 MIT License